h2oai/sparkling-water/doc/src/site/sphinx/devel/build.rst

 - To build and test a specific module, use, for example, ``./gradlew :sparkling-water-examples:check``.

-Sparkling can be be built with Scala 2.10 or Scala 2.11.
+Sparkling Water SUBST_SW_VERSION can be be built with Scala 2.10 or Scala 2.11.
 To build Sparkling Water with non-default Scala version, use, for example, ``./gradlew build -x check -PscalaBaseVersion=2.10``.